No. 1 Gonzaga defeats No. 6 Kansas 102-90; 3 Zags with 20+ - WHIZ News

 The way these teams played each other, it wouldn’t be a surprise to see Gonzaga and Kansas meet again late in the NCAA Tournament, maybe the Final Four.

-The Bulldogs are deep and look like they can play defense as well as any of coach Mark Few’s teams.
+The Bulldogs are deep and look like they can play defense as well as any of Few’s teams.
 They can score from the inside and the outside.

 Kansas never gives up.
 Not many teams in the country could get in a 14-point hole to the nation’s No. 1 team and come back to tie it.
 However, the Jayhawks couldn’t recover from Gonzaga’s second offensive attack.